Running hvisor on QEMU

 , you can execute the command:sudo apt install device-tree-compiler

 First, complete the compilation of the latest version of hvisor-tool.
-For specific details, please refer to the README of hvisor-tool.
-For example, if you want to compile a command-line tool for arm64, and the source code of the Linux image in the Hvisor environment is compiled from the source code directory located at ~/linux
+For specific instructions, please refer to the README of hvisor-tool.
+For example, if you want to compile a command-line tool for arm64, and the source code of the Linux image in the Hvisor environment is located at ~/linux

 , you can execute